zhangtreefish/Project-4-for-Full-Stack-Nanodegree-at-Udacity/README.md

 5. A player plays by 'make_move': again need to enter the 'websafeGameKey'.
    For positionTaken pick any number from 0-8, with 0-2, 3-5, and 6-8
-   representing the 1st, 2nd, and 3rd row respectively, within each row with the number representing the grid from the left to right. i.e., the game board looks like this:
+   representing the 1st, 2nd, and 3rd row respectively, within each row with the number representing the grid from the left to right.
-      0 1 2
-      3 4 5
-      6 7 8
 6. A player wins by connecting three grids in a straight line before the opponent.